SvarogZ/DU-Clock/README.md

 # DU-Clock
-Dual Universe clock with real and in game time
+Dual Universe clock with real and in-game time

 **How to install**